My point of view

 Listen to Glenn Gould play the Goldberg Variations.
 Case closed.

 As far as real 'historical music' I have always loved the Romantic composers; Mussorgsky, Tchaikovsky, Rimski-Korsakoff, Borodin, Beethoven, and Chopin.
 I think Beethoven is very romantic and lyrical.
 I'm turned off by the atonal music.
 Just tastes.
+Mozart is plain boring to me.
+And Bach is the Immortal Master of all.

 Q Do you need big hands to play great piano?